050011-code/CSV-Import/README.md

 - Automatic detection of certain parameters
     - Vertex position is able to be auto detectable (Developed for NSight exports)
     - Same as with UV maps
+- Minuscule other changes that don't really affect much

 # CSV Importer